 The culture of the Hunza district is unique to its people.
 They eat simple and healthy foods like Hunza bread, apricot products, dry fruits, and meat.
 They don’t eat oily and spicy foods.
 Hunza’s diet includes dry fruits, buckwheat, apricot oil, apricot seeds, wheat, mulberry, cherry, bread, non-oily foods, and other herbal foods.
 The main reason behind their health is non-oily, non-spicy food and glacial water.
 They are also hard workers.
 In past, they were self-dependent on everything.
 They produced everything at the domestic level.

 Hunza valley is one of the few districts in Pakistan where the literacy rate is more than 95%.

 Places to visit in Hunza

 The valley is one of the most visited places in Pakistan.
 It offers a complete package from snow-capped mountains to lush green valleys to historical buildings.
 In fact, this valley is a paradise.
 Here are some famous places to visit in Hunza Pakistan:

 - Altit Fort.

 - Lady Finger Peak

 Hotels in Hunza Valley

-There are many hotels in Hunza valley ranging from ordinary hotels to five star hotels.
-If you are visiting in June to August then book hotels few weeks prior to your departure.
+There are many hotels in Hunza valley ranging from ordinary hotels to five-star hotels.
+If you are visiting in June to August then book hotels a few weeks prior to your departure.
 Here is the list of some famous hotels: